RaspAP/raspap-docs/docs/faq.md

 substituting `wlan0` with your wireless interface, if necessary.
 You should then be able to perform scans as expected.

+> :information_source: **Note:** If you are using `wpa_suplicant.conf` to connect to your device with SSH on a wireless interface, do _not_ reboot after running the Quick Installer.
+More information on this topic is [available here](https://docs.raspap.com/ap-sta/#when-to-reboot).

 ## <a name="pihole"></a>How do I integrate RaspAP with Pi-hole?
 There have been several discussions around integrating RaspAP with Pi-hole, with the end goal of hosting a complete AP and ad-blocker on a single device.
 Both projects rely on `dnsmasq`, so integration between them is tricky.
 There are now several options available to users of RaspAP.